-Witt will lead the Lions into the second season within the Golden Coast Conference and he enters his sixth season at the helm of the Lions with a record of 140-61 (.697) at LMU, posting a conference record of 52-5 (.912).
+Witt will lead the Lions into the third season within the Golden Coast Conference and he enters his seventh season at the helm of the Lions with a record of 140-61 (.697) at LMU, posting a conference record of 52-5 (.912).

 Witt, who was a player for former Head Coach John Loughran on the first championship men's team in 2001, was named the second head coach of the women's program and in just his first season, added to the Lions' history of success.
 Witt led the Lions to the 2010 Western Water Polo Association Championship, and then guided the Lions back to the title in 2012, the program's ninth in the last 10 years and Witt's second in three seasons.